 We believe that sound corporate governance is essential to the well-being of our business and our ability to generate long-term sustainable returns.
 As such, we are committed to the highest standards of governance.

 Our Board of Directors is composed of 14 Directors, including 13 non-executive Directors.
-This year, the number of women elected to the Board at the 2021 Annual Meeting of Shareholders has increased to three (21.43 per cent of the Board) as compared to two (15.39 per cent) the year prior.
+The number of women elected to the Board at the 2022 Annual Meeting of Shareholders has increased to four, representing 29 per cent of the Board.
 The Board is supported by four Board committees: Audit, Human Resources, Governance and Nominating, and Related Party and Conduct Review.

-Responsibility for sustainability matters and ESG coniderations at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:
+Responsibility for sustainability matters and ESG considerations at the Board level is assigned to the Governance and Nominating Committee, whose responsibilities include:

 Overseeing the Corporation’s approach to corporate governance issues;

 Assessing the structure, composition, effectiveness and contribution of the Board of Directors, of all committees of the Board and of the Directors; and

 Recommending to the Board candidates for election as Directors and for appointments to Board Committees.

 Nomination and Assessment of the Board

-The Governance and Nominating Committee of the Board is responsible for monitoring the composition of the Board, identifying new candidates for Board nomination, after considering the objectives of the Corporation’s Diversity Policy, and recommending to the Board those candidates who possess the qualifications, competencies, skills, business and financial experience, leadership roles, level of commitment and available time required of a Director to fulfill Board responsibilities.
+The Governance and Nominating Committee of the Board is responsible for identifying new candidates for Board nomination and, after considering the objectives of the Corporation’s Diversity Policy, for recommending to the Board those candidates who possess the qualifications, competencies, skills, business and financial experience, leadership roles, level of commitment and available time required of a Director to fulfill Board responsibilities.
 In order to fulfill its responsibility, the Committee employs a skills matrix to assist with reviewing the skills and experience of director candidates and of the Board as a whole.
-The matrix includes industry-specific and business experience, as well as other areas of expertise, such as public sector and corporate social responsibility, in order to ensure that the Board includes members with a broad range of diverse qualifications, attributes, skills and experience.
+The matrix outlines a complement of diverse qualifications, attributes, skills and experience that are viewed as being relevant to the proper functioning of the Board.